ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

 ![picture](pictures/Order_information_09_02.png)

-Having access to order information before you even take it allows you to instantly learn what it's about even if only a few basic details are provided.
+Having access to order data before you even take it allows you to instantly learn what it's about even if a few basic details are provided.

 ## How to do it